wimleers/fileconveyor/code/daemon/README.txt

 Processor module: link_updater
 ------------------------------
+Warning: this processor is CPU-intensive!
+Since you typically don't get new CSS files all the time, it's still fine to use this.
+But the initial sync may cause a lot of CSS files to be processed and thereby cause a lot of load!
+Note that this processor will skip processing a CSS file if not all files that are referenced from it, have been synced to the CDN yet.
+Which means the CSS files may need to parsed over and over again until the images have been synced.

+It seems this processor is suited for optimization.
+It uses the cssutils Python module, which validates every CSS property.
+This is an enormous slow-
+down: on a 2.66 GHz Core 2 Duo, it causes 100% CPU usage every time it runs.
+This module also seems to suffer from rather massive memory leaks.
+Memory usage can easily top 30 MB on Mac OS X where it would never go over 17 MB without this processor!

 This processor will replace all URLs in CSS files with references to their counterparts on the CDN.
 There are a couple of important gotchas to use this processor module: